-2023 Environmental Education Weekend Schedule
+2024 Environmental Education Weekend Information

 Environmental Education Weekend

-Since 1980, Tri-Moraine Audubon Society (TMAS) has provided a weekend-long opportunity to observe and learn about nature.
+Since 1980, Tri-Moraine Audubon Society (TMAS) has provided a weekend opportunity to observe and learn about nature.
 It is a chance to explore the great outdoors guided by experienced and knowledgeable program leaders.
 The event started when Jackie Light attended a similar event hosted by Columbus Audubon, and spearheaded the Tri-Moraine Audubon Environmental Education Weekends (EEW).

 EEW is held at the 450-acre Myeerah Nature Preserve, which features a diversity of habitats including meadows, lakes, streams and woodland.
 It is one of 66 sites in Ohio designated as an Important Bird Area (IBA).
-In 1967, a 720 foot earthen dam was built creating the 20 acre Macdonell Lake.
+In 1967, a 720 foot earthen dam was built creating the 20 acre MacDonell Lake.
 A smaller earthen dam was built near the log cabin on the west side of the property creating a 3.5-acre pond.
 Myeerah has approximately 100 acres of woods, 90 acres of prairie grasses and a small intermittent shale stream running through the property.

 The cost of the weekend is always kept low to encourage families to attend together.